Easy Strawberry Jam Recipe with no pectin

 The Best Homemade Strawberry Jam Recipe

-Have you ever wondered how to make Strawberry Jam?
-It’s surprisingly easy.
-I have an amazing small batch strawberry jam recipe to share with you today.
+I have an amazing small-batch strawberry jam recipe to share with you today.
 I make this jam every year after we visit our local strawberry farm.
+This recipe is such a great way to use up all those strawberries.

-Why this Easy Strawberry Jam Recipe Works
+Why you’ll love This Easy Strawberry Jam Recipe

 Didn’t the strawberry jam turn out gorgeous!?
 I’m not kidding when I say this jam recipe is easy.
 And only takes about 20 minutes to cook!